-The refers to French colonial buildings that were built in the 1920s as a resort.
+This refers to French colonial buildings that were built in the 1920s as a resort.
 It is located on top of Bokor Mountain in Preah Monivong National Park.
 It is abandoned and is a ruin but was built for the colonial French to help the French military who were stationed in the region.

 This hill offers great views from the top.
-It takes about 90 minutes to get to from Kampot but if you are taking a moped you do need to give yourself enough time to get up and back down before it gets dark because it can be difficult to navigate in the dark.
+It takes about 90 minutes to get to Kampot but if you are taking a moped you do need to give yourself enough time to get up and back down before it gets dark because it can be difficult to navigate in the dark.

 Sambor Prei Kuk

 Sambor Prei Kuk is an archaeological site which is located in Kampong province.
-This complex dates back from the late 6th to 9th century.
+This complex dates back from the late 6th to 9th centuries.
 This site was declared a UNESCO World Heritage Site.
 This is not as impressive as those in the Angkor complex but still worth a visit.

 The temple complex itself is clean and well maintained that is located in the middle of a forest, and you can see some monkeys.
 The temples themselves including the architecture are completely different from Angkor.
-The best part there are few tourists.
+The best part is there are few tourists.

-You can book a local guide that will tell you about the history, all the stories and the religion.
+You can book a local guide that will tell you about the history, all the stories, and the religion.

 Royal Palace is a set of buildings that serves as the royal residence of the King of Cambodia since the 1860s and still does to this day.
 There was a time during and after the reign of the Khmer Rouge that it did not serve as the royal residence.